-The largest source of greenhouse gas pollution in the United States are coal-fired power plants, with the largest emitting plant located in Georgia.
+The largest sources of greenhouse gas pollution from electricity generation in the United States are coal-fired power plants, with the largest emitting plant located in Georgia.
 Because of the public health and climate impacts of fossil fuel use, Emory’s 2025 Sustainability Vision focuses on energy efficiency and the increased use of renewable energy to mitigate climate change and improve air quality.
 Achieving this goal will require everyone – from administrators investing in energy efficient systems to individuals changing their habits by turning off lights and computers-to commit to reducing our collective energy footprint.

 Emory’s 2025 Vision goal is to reduce energy use per square foot by 50% in University buildings and 25% in Healthcare buildings.
 This graph shows progress toward the University goal in buildings on the Druid Hills and Oxford campuses.